 In addition, the physical risks of climate change may also have an adverse effect on the operations of the Company.
-Global climate change could exacerbate certain of the threats facing the Company's business, including the frequency and severity of weather-related events, resource shortages, changes in rainfall and storm patterns and intensities, water shortages and changing temperatures, which can disrupt the Company's operations, damage its infrastructure or properties, create financial risk to Company's business or otherwise have a material adverse effect on its results of operations, financial position or liquidity.
+Global climate change could exacerbate certain of the threats facing the Company's business, including the frequency and severity of weather-related events, resource shortages, changes in rainfall and storm patterns and intensities, forest fires, water shortages and changing temperatures, which can disrupt the Company's operations, restrict the Company's ability to access its properties, damage its infrastructure or properties, create financial risk to Company's business or otherwise have a material adverse effect on its results of operations, financial position or liquidity.
 These may result in substantial costs to respond during the event, to recover from the event and possibly to modify existing or future infrastructure requirements to prevent recurrence.
 Climate changes could also disrupt the Company's operations by impacting the availability and cost of materials needed for mining operations and could increase insurance and other operating costs.